CubedProgrammer/CubedProgrammerCInputOutput/README.md

 -I or /I, for gcc and msvc respectively, and then use paths C:/Path/To/The/Library/CubedProgrammerCInputOutput/lib C:/Path/To/The/Library/CubedProgrammerCInputOutput/header_only_include, both are required

-gcc -O3 -I./include -I./header_only_include -c src/fstream_impl.c -fPIC
+gcc -O3 -I./include -I./header_only_include -c src/cpcio_fstream.c -fPIC

-gcc -O3 -I./include -I./header_only_include -c src/istream_impl.c -fPIC
+gcc -O3 -I./include -I./header_only_include -c src/cpcio_istream.c -fPIC

-gcc -O3 -I./include -I./header_only_include -c src/ostream_impl.c -fPIC
+gcc -O3 -I./include -I./header_only_include -c src/cpcio_ostream.c -fPIC

-gcc -O3 -I./include -I./header_only_include -c src/sstream_impl.c -fPIC
+gcc -O3 -I./include -I./header_only_include -c src/cpcio_sstream.c -fPIC

-gcc -shared -o libcpcio.so fstream_impl.o istream_impl.o ostream_impl.o sstream_impl.o
+gcc -shared -o libcpcio.so cpcio_fstream.o cpcio_istream.o cpcio_ostream.o cpcio_sstream.o
-## istream
+## cpcio_istream
-File: istream.h
+File: cpcio_istream.h
 ### Structures
 struct cpcio\_\_\_\_istream

-istream (aka struct cpcio\_\_\_\_istream*)
+cpcio_istream (aka struct cpcio\_\_\_\_istream*)

-eof flag for istream indicates if the eof has been reached, is->eof is true if eof has been reached.
+eof flag for cpcio_istream indicates if the eof has been reached, is->eof is true if eof has been reached.
 ### Functions
 #### cpcio_close_istream(is)
-Param is is an istream.
+Param is is a cpcio_istream.

-Closes an istream, returns zero on success.
+Closes a cpcio_istream, returns zero on success.
 #### cpcio_open_istream(src,reader,close)
 Param src is a void pointer, data will be read from it in some way.